leopardslab/nodecloud/README.md

 Content of `.nc.config.js` file is assumed as the following structure.
 It is an array of supported providers.

-1.  `name` : It is the provider name which nodecloud-core supports.
+1.  `name` : Provider identifier, this can be used to identify the plugin at a glance.
-2.  `tag` : It is the name that you will use to load the given provider.
-It is for your reference in code.
-It can be anything that you may like.
+2.  `tag` : Tag name that will be used to load the given provider.
-3.  `libName` : It is the name of the library which has to be installed before loading a provider.
+3.  `libName` : Name of the plugin repository eg: nodecloud-aws-plugin

 This config file can contain array of objects for all providers and all will be loaded.
 Supported values for `name` : Azure, google, AWS